-OLED is a term that you'll see everywhere right now.
-Whether you've been hunting for a new TV, eyeing up the latest laptops or reading up about the latest Switch: the Nintendo Switch OLED.
+OLED is a term that you see everywhere in tech.
+Whether you've been hunting for a new TV, eyeing up the latest laptops or reading about the Nintendo Switch OLED.
 But what is OLED tech?
 And, importantly, do you need to upgrade to an OLED TV and an OLED laptop?

-This guide is an OLED TV explainer, helping you to figure out how OLED works, what sets an OLED TV apart from other types and, importantly, if this TV tech is right for you.
+This guide is an OLED TV explainer, helping you to figure out how OLED works, what sets an OLED TV apart from other panel types, and most importantly, if this TV tech is right for you.

 What is OLED?